 Determining the right diagnosis will help you to identify the best course of action and treatment to find relief.
 To learn more about symptoms and diagnoses of lower back pain, visit our article on Lower Back Pain: Symptoms and Diagnosis.

 While it can sound scary, remember that most lower back pain causes are benign and respond beautifully to safe and natural approaches.
 Chiropractic care, physical therapy, and massage can help.
 Stretching the piriformis muscle may decrease discomfort, especially for sciatica.
-CBDMEDIC™’s Back and Neck Pain Relief Ointment offers significant pain relief for back-related aches and pains.
-Our menthol and camphor topicals provide fast, effective relief while being cruelty-free and natural.
+CBDMEDIC™’s Back and Neck Pain Relief Ointment offers significant relief using its active ingredients, camphor, and menthol.
+Our menthol and camphor topicals provide fast, efficient relief while being cruelty-free and natural.
+Natural back pain relief can also be the most effective.

 There is a range of lower back pain causes, from injury to disc herniations and more.
 If your pain is impacting your life, if you have a history of prior or current illness, or if you are in any way concerned about your pain, seek professional advice.
 Your back is too important to ignore.